Timișoara

-Timișoara is one of the most important educational centres in Romania, with about 40,000 students enrolled in the city's six universities.
+Timișoara is one of the most important educational centers in Romania, with about 40,000 students enrolled in the city's six universities.
 Like many other large cities in Romania, Timișoara is a medical tourism service provider, especially for dental care and cosmetic surgery.
-Timișoara has made several breakthroughs in Romanian medicine, including the first in vitro fertilization, the first laser heart surgery and the first stem cell transplant.
+Several breakthroughs in Romanian medicine have been achieved in Timișoara, including the first in vitro fertilization (IVF), the first laser heart surgery and the first stem cell transplant.
 As a technology hub, the city has one of the most powerful IT sectors in Romania alongside Bucharest, Cluj-Napoca, Iași, and Brașov.
 In 2013, Timișoara had the fastest internet download speed in the world.